dmadisetti/scipy_proceedings_2026/papers/cassiacai/main.md

 ---
 # Ensure that this title is the same as the one in `myst.yml`
 title: 'Ocetrac: An Object-based Framework for Tracking and Quantifying Climate Events in Gridded Datasets'
+short_title: 'Ocetrac: A Framework for Tracking and Quantifying Climate Events'
 abstract: |
   Climate extremes such as marine heatwaves and ocean acidification events appear as dynamic, irregular structures in gridded datasets.
 Software tools are available for detecting these events.
 However, there is a need for standardized methods for tracking their spatiotemporal evolution and evolving characteristics.
 Ocetrac is an open-source Python package that bridges this gap by integrating morphological image processing (using `scikit-image`) with `xarray`-based data workflows to track and quantify amorphous two-dimensional features in space and time.
 The tracking algorithm identifies and tracks objects that split and merge.
 The Measures submodule computes shape-, motion-, temporal-, and intensity-based measures.
 These measures enable comparison between similar events that occur at different times (e.g., via clustering), machine learning integration such as feature extraction for classification/regression (e.g., `scikit-learn`), and process-oriented analysis such as linking event behavior to physical drivers (e.g., surface heat fluxes).
 Designed for the Scientific Python ecosystem, Ocetrac simplifies workflows from detection to downstream analysis, supporting applications in climate science, oceanography, and atmospheric research.
 ---